 7. The Ghost of Vadhuthala Mathai

-The place near the Perandoor Canal is believed to be haunted by the ghost of Vadhutha Mathai.
-The guy abused a young woman who complained to the local Lord Raja Edappally.
+The place near the Perandoor Canal is believed to be haunted by the ghost of Vadhutha Mathai who had abused a young woman who complained to the local Lord Raja Edappally.
 The Lord sentenced the accused to be hanged to death.
 The execution took place near the canal, and since that day, people have experienced certain mysterious activities.
 These encounters led to the occult of the ghost of Mathai lingering the place.
 The story has such a stronghold that the native fishermen make offerings to the spirit before going to work at this Haunted Place in Kerala.